Sheaim/209226/README_FIRST.txt

 CAUTION: QuicksortBenchmark is dependent on quicksort.
 Also - versions of the programs that do not use templates have their functions/members defined in additional .cpp files, while those that do use them are contained in a single header file.

+WARNING: common folder HAS to be built first, as it generates a library which most other programs reference to!

 These files are composed specifically for my machines and may need tweaking if you're using a different compiler.
 Consult cmake manual for further details.